billz/TorProxy/README.md

 If you have services listening on Tor's default Socks port (`9050`) or Control port (`9051`) you may change these values to alternate ports.
 The "Daemon Mode", "Authentication method" and "Data directory" settings are read-only.

 ## Restarting Tor Proxy
 If you've modified any of the default settings, you must choose **Restart Tor service** for the changes to take effect.
-After a moment, check the **Status** tab.
+Tor usually takes a few seconds to establish a circuit with a relay.
+Check the **Status** tab to see its progress.
 Example output of a working `tor@default.service` is shown below:

 ```
 ● tor@default.service - Anonymizing overlay network for TCP